Elena of Avalor: Production

-Broadcast
+Broadcast and release

-The debut episode "First Day of Rule" was distributed on-demand on June 20, 2016 by Rogers TV in Canada.
-Disney scheduled the online release in the United States for July 1, 2016.
+The series would begin airing on the Disney Channel on July 22, 2016.
+Prior to this, the debut episode "First Day of Rule" was distributed on-demand on June 20, 2016 by Rogers TV in Canada and Disney scheduled the online release in the United States for July 1, 2016.
 An episode of the series aired as a sneak peek on Disney Channel in the UK and Ireland on July 15, 2016, and more episodes aired later in the year.

 A television movie titled Elena and the Secret of Avalor, which shows the origins of the series, premiered on November 20, 2016.
+Following the first season's release, there was an official digital release of 23 songs, and an official CD release with seven songs.

+The second season premiered on October 14, 2017, with guest stars such as Whoopi Goldberg, Gia Lopez, Rosie Perez, Steve Buscemi, and Cloris Leachman appearing in the season.

+The third season would premiere on October 7, 2019, with the season including guest stars such as Melissa Fumero, Stephanie Beatriz, Allen Maldonado, Gina Torres, Anthony Ramos, and James Monroe Iglehart.

+On November 12, 2019, the series began streaming on Disney+.

-The series' final episode, a one-hour special, "Elena of Avalor: Coronation Day" aired on August 23, 2020.
+The series concluded on August 23, 2020 with a prime-time one-hour special, and final episode, entitled "Elena of Avalor: Coronation Day."

 Home media

 Home media is distributed by Walt Disney Studios Home Entertainment.

+Region 2 Season 1 DVDs 2017–2018

+In the UK, Disney released the first DVD, Elena of Avalor: Ready to Rule in English on 30 January 2017.

+A second DVD called, Elena And The Secret of Avalor, was released on 17 July 2017.

+A third and final DVD Disney released in the UK was called, Elena of Avalor: Celebrations to Remember, on 5 February 2018.

+Region 2 DVDs future

+Disney has not released the 4th DVD called A Realm of the Jacquins in Region 2 in the UK, since the Elena of Avalor: Celebrations to Remember DVD came out on 5 February 2018.